mlhartme/stool/main/documentation.md

 ### Shared setup

-Shared setup means that stages can be created, modified and removed by every other user on the machines.
+Shared setup is for you if you want to insteall Stool on a server, to be used by multiple users.
+Technically, shared setup means that stages can be created, modified and removed by every other user on the machines.

 Security: you need root permission to setup Stool in shared mode.
 Having shared Stool on you machine allows every Stool user to execute arbitrary code as arbitrary Stool user (i.e. in a stage started by him or a Tomcat/Java Service Wrapper provided by him).